bflaven/assets-for-Zambia-training/2_agile_methodology_quick_intro/README.md

 Even, if you do not work with a geographically distributed team, having a tool shareable, accessible anywhere, is a requirement.
 Remember that most of what the team must do, has be recorded properly and synthetically in tickets.

-**Using on these tool, with Slack in addition, you should be prepared for any eventuality.
+**Using one of these tools, with Slack in addition, you should be prepared for any eventuality.
 We just present the most popular tools on the actual market but a very tedious and exhausted benchmark should be made.
-It is not only answer the dilemma Free or Paid**
+It is not only to answer the question: Do I take a Free or a Paid tool?**

 - Asana: <a href="https://asana.com/" target="_blank">https://asana.com/</a>